square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 <img src="./bin/images/gift-cards-api-app-10.png" width="300"/>

-Many API calls used in this sample app requires a customer ID.
+Many API calls used in this sample app require a customer ID.
 The customer ID is set when you log in as one of the customers on the login page and it is used for the following actions:

 - Retrieving a list of gift cards for the customer using the [List gift cards API](https://developer.squareup.com/reference/square/gift-cards-api/list-gift-cards)
 - Creating a new gift card and linking it to a customer using the [Link customer to gift card API](https://developer.squareup.com/reference/square/gift-cards-api/link-customer-to-gift-card)

-If you are not logged in, you will be redirected to the _/login_ page, where the [List customers API](https://developer.squareup.com/reference/square/customers-api/list-customers) is called to retreive a list of customers under the seller's account.
+If you are not logged in, you will be redirected to the _/login_ page, where the [List customers API](https://developer.squareup.com/reference/square/customers-api/list-customers) is called to retrieve a list of customers under the seller's account.

-After logging in as a customer, the customer ID and login status is stored in a session, then you are redirected to the _/dashboard_.
+After logging in as a customer, the customer ID and login status are stored in a session, then you are redirected to the _/dashboard_.
 See code in [index.js](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/routes/index.js):

 ```
 router.get("/", async (req, res, next) => {